adaltas/node-shell/src/index.coffee.md

             child_params = parse(config.commands[command], argv)
             # Enrich child with command
             child_params[@config.command] = command
-        # Tommand mode but no command are found, default to help
+        # Command mode but no command are found, default to help
         # Default to help is help property is set and no command is found in user args
         # Happens with global options without a command
         if Object.keys(config.commands).length and not command